qgis/QGIS-Documentation/source/working/working_with_vector.rst

 --------------------------------

-The :index:`attribute table` displays features of a selected layer.
+The :index:'attribute table' displays features of a selected layer.
 Each row in the table represents one map feature and each column contains a particular piece of information about the feature.
 Features in the table can be searched, selected, moved or even edited.